 You must ensure that you answer ALL questions in each Section of the IQR Tool.
 There are seven (7) Protocol Sections and a Findings Letter.
-When scoring, you must use one of the identified options in the drop down box.
+When scoring, you must use one of the identified options in the drop-down box, unless there are approved extenuating circumstances.
 Interview sections are to be completed unless an interview does not occur or is ended early.
-All blanks in the protocol should be filled in, even if just N/A.
+All blanks in the protocol must be filled in, even if just N/A.